Rules & Regultions

 - The Co-op reserves the right to take over the care of neglected lots and bill the homeowner for this service.

 - Members are responsible for maintaining the front, sides and rear of their space in a weed-free and uncluttered fashion.
 Members must ensure safe and easy access to their utility meters and sewer clean-outs.

 - Members and park maintenance are prohibited from using Roundup or similar chemical weed killers in the common area.
 Members are discouraged from using it in their own spaces.

 - Members are required to obtain Board of Director’s approval to remove trees, prune them in excess of 25%, or plant trees in the ground.
 Members should be aware that we are subject to the City’s Heritage Tree Ordinance.

-- Members are not permitted to have invasive plants or trees in their spaces.
-This includes any plant that may clog sewer lines, interfere with utilities and/or grow into other members’ spaces or the road.
+- Members are not permitted to plant in the ground invasive plants or trees, or trees likely to grow into heritage-sized trees in their spaces.
+This includes but is not limited to bamboo, perennial morning glory, yucca, full size avocado, cedar trees, Big Leaf Maple, sycamore, redwood, pine trees, eucalyptus or any plant that may clog sewer lines, interfere with utilities and/or grow into other members’ spaces or the road

 - Members may place removable elevated planters with catch basins on the asphalt under the following conditions:

 - They are within the Member’s lot markers or the Member’s assigned parking area

 - They do not interfere with designated parking